-An investigator seeking the IIT qualified lead investigator certification must be employed by a member agency that has entered into an agreement with a regional IIT.
+An investigator seeking the IIT qualified lead investigator certificate must be employed by a Member Agency that has entered into an agreement with a regional IIT.
 The applicant indicates which IIT is relevant to the application being submitted on the webform in Acadis.